nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ```

 Examples:
-- `copy 1` will copy the email of the 1st student in the list to your clipboard.
+- `copy 1` will copy the email of the first student in the list to your clipboard.